TouK/nussknacker/ui/README.md

 sbt buildUi
 ```
 It will produce static assets in `./ui/server/target/scala-XXX/classes/web/static/` that make them accessible via http://localhost:8080/

+If you want to test verification mechanism, you need to make directory with savepoints available from your dev host.
+You can use `./bindSavepointsDirLocally.sh` script for that.
+Also you need to turn `FLINK_SHOULD_VERIFY_BEFORE_DEPLOY` flag on in environment variables

 ## Running backend for frontend development from cmd
 If you want to run backend only for front-end development, please run `./runServer.sh`